Mercedes-Benz G-Class: W463, second generation (2018–2024)

 The new G 500 (G 550 for select markets) is powered by the 4.0-liter M176 V8 twin-turbo engine, producing 416 hp and 450 lb⋅ft of torque.
 It is mated to a nine-speed automatic 9G-Tronic transmission with torque-converter.

 For the new diesel variant, the G 350 d was initially released for the 2019 model year, powered by the 2.9-liter OM656 inline-6 turbocharged diesel engine, producing 282 hp and 443 lb⋅ft of torque.
 The G 400 d was later introduced for the 2020 model year onwards.
 The G 400 d features the same OM656 engine as the G 350 d, but output has been increased to 326 hp and 516 lb⋅ft of torque.
 Both models are still produced by Mercedes-Benz, however certain markets only sell one of the two.

 The redesign also allowed newer safety and collision avoidance equipment from the W222 S-Class to be fitted to the G-Class for the first time.
 In addition, the updated interior has a new instrument cluster and infotainment system from other Mercedes-Benz models (A-Class (W177) and E-Class (W213)), air vents, steering column-mounted gear selector, multimedia system and control panel on the tunnel console, a higher level of luxury trimming and 64-color ambient lighting.
-A Burmester surround sound system and a larger dual 12-inch LCD display with smartphone integration (Apple CarPlay and Android Auto) were offered as optional equipment.
+A Burmester surround sound system and a larger dual 12-inch liquid-crystal display with smartphone integration (Apple CarPlay and Android Auto) were offered as optional equipment.
 One design element carried over to the new generation was the front passenger's grab bar on the dashboard.

 The new G 550 and AMG G 63 went on sale in the United States with a starting price of $149,900 and $188,050 respectively.
 The G-Class for the US market has the widest range of exterior colors available, totaling 24, of any Mercedes-Benz passenger vehicle.

 In September 2020, the G 350 was introduced for the Chinese market to circumvent the heavy taxation on larger engine displacement.
 It is powered by the 2-litre M264 turbocharged four-cylinder inline petrol engine, producing 255 hp and 273 lbft of torque.
 The G 350 is the first G-Class with a four-cylinder inline engine since the previous model, the G 230, was discontinued in 1995.